Close

 6. Oracle Commerce Cloud (Now Oracle CX Commerce)

-Along with AI-based analytics, Oracle CX Commerce also supports multi-channel strategies.
-It supports multiple currencies and languages and enables you to personalize your content.
-A drag-and-drop builder on the platform allows you to easily customize the pre-built and responsive page layouts that it offers.
+Along with AI-based analytics, Oracle CX Commerce supports multi-channel strategies.
+It handles multiple currencies and languages and enables content personalization.
+A drag-and-drop builder allows you to easily customize the pre-built, responsive page layouts the platform provides.

 Pros